aybuke-senel/iot-appliance-usage-simulation/README.md

 The goal of this project is to simulate an IoT architecture for tracking household appliance energy consumption.

+Before the simulation stage, the dataset was explored and cleaned manually.
+SQL queries were used to filter records, remove null values, and select the most relevant appliance datasets for the simulation.

 The system:
 - reads appliance sensor logs from CSV files
 - simulates IoT devices